Who participates in RCIA?

 What is involved in RCIA?
 When does it start?

 RCIA is comprised of a series of stages of formation (each with a slightly different focus) that are marked by ritual steps transitioning a person from one stage to the next.

-- Our journey begins every fall with our first stage of formation kicking off on Tuesday, September 12, 2017.
+- Our journey begins every fall with our first stage of formation.
 During this stage, we meet weekly for an hour and a half to begin to reflect on how God is calling us and what it means to have faith in Jesus.
 There is plenty of time to ask questions and discern if this is the right step for you.